canonical/openfga-operator/README.md

-Please read usage documentation about [openfga](https://charmhub.io/openfga-k8s/libraries/openfga) library for more information about how to enable PostgreSQL interface in your application.
+Please read usage documentation about [openfga](https://charmhub.io/openfga-k8s/libraries/openfga) library for more information about how to enable `openfga` interface in your application.

 Integrations to new applications are supported via the `openfga` interface.
 To create an integration: